There are many reasons why you might be curious about me.

 I’d most likely not be an ideal therapist if you recently sought residential treatment for severe eating disorders-related issues or required a psychiatric residential care for suicidal ideation.

-The following life experiences are best fit to process at my practice: Family Trauma, racial trauma, spiritual abuse, depression, anxiety, marital separation, leadership issues, Third Culture Kid experience, immigration or Minority experiences, racial identity issues, interracial couples, and sexual identity issues in a conservative church setting.
+The following life experiences are best fit to process at my practice: Depression, social anxiety, Minority, Third Culture Kid experience(s), sexual identity issues, PTSD, and attachment wounds

 Philosophy and approach